 Statistical analysis will be undertaken under the supervision of Professor Yoav Ben-Shlomo, at the School of Social and Community Medicine, University of Bristol.

 As the study does not involve an intervention, interim analysis is not planned, there is no planned unblinding, and there are no stopping rules.

+5.4 DATA LINKAGE

+Patient records will be linked to NHS data sources including HSCIC (Health and Social Care Information Center) and the Farr Institute.

 6.0 SOURCE DATA & DOCUMENTS